lockss/laaws-repository-service/README.md

     repository and AUID settings.

 # Configuring OpenWayback to use this service for indexing and replay
+  Assuming that the LAAWS Repository service is running on host `reposervicehost` at port `reposerviceport` and it has a collection `collectionid`:

   * Edit the file `wayback-webapp/src/main/webapp/WEB-INF/wayback.xml`:
     1. Comment out the `resourcefilelocationdb` bean: